AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 **Example:**

 - **Dataset 1 Filename**: Sequencing reads (FASTQ) from beef cattle rumen samples are provided for three samples: `LLC42Nov10C`, `LLC42Sep06CR`, and `LLC82Sep06GR`.
-There is also a subsampled test file, `test_LLC82Sep06GR`, which can be used for all steps dealing with unassembled data but will fail for the RNA SPAdes step.
+There is also a sub-sampled test file, `test_LLC82Sep06GR`, which can be used for all steps dealing with un-assembled data but will fail for the RNA SPAdes step.

 ---